This post covers the very best of things to do in New Orleans for tourists and newcomers, all updated for 2023.

 There is even a preserve that is located within the city limits and is free (see our free things to do section below).

-If you can't make it here during Mardi-Gras, you can still experience the carnival season every day of the year.
+If you can't make it here during the annual Mardi Gras celebrations, you can still experience the carnival season every day of the year.

 On top of the list is Mardi Gras World, a working studio where they create and store Mardi Gras floats.